Ch0pin/related_work/README.md

-# conferences
+# Conferences

-Slides and videos from my public speeches / conferences
+Slides and videos from my Briefings/Trainings